AP Calculus BC FRQ Room

 Hard

-Mean Value Theorem with a Trigonometric Function
+Mean Value Theorem Application

-Let $$f(x)=\sin(x)$$ be defined on the interval $$[0,\pi]$$.
-Answer the following parts:
+Let $$f(x)=\ln(x)$$ be defined on the interval $$[1, e^2]$$.
+Answer the following parts using the Me

 Easy

-Optimization in Particle Motion
+Optimization in Production Costs

 Medium